yonahforst/jbuilder_cache_multi/README.md

 # JbuilderCacheMulti

-Adds cache_collection! method, useful when iterating over a collection.
-The main advantage is that it will try to use fetch_multi from rails (if available in rails and supported by the cache) to query the cache.

-fetch_muti uses read_multi (supported by memcache) to retreive multiple items in one go.
+Useful when you need to retrieve fragments for a collection of objects from the cache.
+This plugin gives you method called 'cache_collection!' which uses fetch_multi (new in Rails 4.1) to retrieve multiple keys in a single go.

 This means less queries to the cache == faster responses.
 If items are not found, they are writen to the cache (individualy. memcache doesn't support writing items in batch...yet).

+Tested with Rails 4.1 + Memcached + Dalli

 ## Installation